wildtechgarden/dfd-multipass-vscode-instance/multipass-instance-creation/README.md

 3. Scroll to the bottom of the list, and select "Configure SSH Hosts…"
 4. Select the `.ssh/config` file in your home directory (Linux) or your user profile directory (Windows).
-5. Add a sections such as:
+5. Add a section such as:

    ```plaintext
    Host mp-dev